-We will be converting the Arch site and office rent management system to the site and office rent management system of our Metrocall subsidiary in the third quarter of 2005.
+We started the conversion of the Arch site and office rent management system to the site and office rent management system of our Metrocall subsidiary in the third quarter of 2005.

-In connection with our efforts to integrate Metrocall into our operations and in order to remediate the above control deficiencies at our Metrocall subsidiary, the following is the current status of our actions in the second quarter of 2005.
+In connection with our efforts to integrate Metrocall into our operations and in order to remediate the above control deficiencies at our Metrocall subsidiary.
+With respect to staffing, we have engaged a third-party vendor to provide on-going internal audit services.